Leuchtfeuer/auth0-for-typo3/Documentation/Admin/ExtensionConfiguration/Index.rst

          regardless of Auth0 session status.

          .. note::
-            This setting only applies to TYPO3 13.4.13 and higher, where sudo mode bypassing is available.
+            This setting only applies to TYPO3 13.4.13 and higher (including TYPO3 14), where sudo mode bypassing is available.

 .. _admin-extensionConfiguration-properties-privateKeyFile: